In-Home or Clinic Feeding Support with an IBCLC & Registered Nurse

 Frequently Asked Questions

 • Not at all!
-I work with infants from birth up to 12 months.
-Whether you are navigating latch challenges (breast or bottle), baby with reflux issues, navigating pumping or even need extra support with a bottle fed baby— this appointment can be tailored to your baby’s age and your goals.
+We work with infants from birth up to 12 months.
+Whether you are navigating latch challenges (breast or bottle), baby with reflux issues, supply concerns, navigating pumping or even need extra support with a bottle fed baby— this appointment can be tailored to your baby’s age and your goals.

 • You are absolutely in the right place.
 This assessment supports all feeding methods — breast, bottle, combo, formula, pumping.
 We will focus on making feeding easier and more sustainable for you, no matter your starting point.